 How our skin specialists can help treat Acne:

 There are many myths about what causes acne and how to treat it.
-As doctors, dermatologists understand the causes of this skin condition and are experts in the medical treatment of acne.
-We can combine both prescription medication with other treatment options such as extractions, peels and light-based therapies to create an effective treatment plan for every situation.
+As specialists, dermatologists understand the reasons behind this skin condition and are experts in the medical treatment and management of acne.
+We can combine both prescription medication with other treatment options such as extractions, peels and light-based therapies to create an effective treatment plan.

 What is Acne?